panzi/rust-hox/README.md

 Page Down ........ move view down one page

 Press Enter, Escape or any normal key to clear errors.

+Ctrl+Home/Ctrl+End might not work in every terminal.
+If it doesn't for you use 0 or $.
 ```

 GPLv3 License